 Starting with a gloss black stipple background, we then applied a metallic gold foil on both sides (incorporating a QR code) the skull was foiled with a Kurz Gold Valid Security Hologram which we also embossed for effect and finished off with a shapecut.

 World class results – made in Melbourne and shipping to the world.

-Foil printing is a speciality printing process which uses heat, pressure and metallic paper (foil).
-This is used to create different shiny designs and graphics on various materials.
-Foil printing gives the focus area an incredible look and is quickly becoming the preferred method of printing in many industries.
+Foilstamping is a specialty printing process which uses heat, pressure and metallic OR matt foil.
+This is used to create different effects with graphics on various materials.
+Foilstamping gives the focus area an incredible look and has long been the preferred method of enhancing print in many industries.

 So, this technique is an application of metallic or pigmented foil on to a solid surface by applying a heated die on to the foil.
-This makes it permanently stick to the surface below which leaves the design of the die, regardless of whether it’s a small, intricate design or a larger surface area.
+This makes it permanently adhere to the surface which leaves the image/design of the die, regardless of whether it’s a small, intricate design or a larger surface area.

-The unique thing about foil printing is that they come in a wide selection of colours and finishes.
-Although the most popular colours are clearly gold and silver foils, they also come in many other colours and effects, such as holographic and pearlescent which all help to replicate the look of precious metals.
+The unique thing about Foilstamping is that they come in a wide selection of colours and finishes.
+Although the most popular colours are clearly gold and silver foils, they also come in many other colours and effects, such as holographic and pearlescent which all help to create premium finishes and sometimes replicate the look of precious metals.